FAQ's: Your Questions Answered

 Medical Malpractice FAQs

-Because medical malpractice claims involve the breach of a civil duty (as opposed to a contractual duty) that is owed to someone else, medical malpractice is considered a tort crime.
-Necessary for the success of any tort action is a strong showing of negligence, or the breach of the standard of care owed to another person.
-Negligence, in terms of a medical malpractice claim, means that because of the trusting, confidential relationship between a health care provider and a patient, and because of a doctor’s special skills and training, doctors owe their patients a special duty of care not normally owed to any given person from another.
-By establishing the applicable standard of care required in a given patient’s case, while also showing where a given medical professional deviated from the applicable standard of care, a patient can prove where negligence did occur.
-In essence, without a definitive answer concerning the appropriate standard of care in a given case, a patient’s claim of negligence is without merit, save for rare circumstances.
+Medical malpractice, a breach of civil duty that is owed to another person, is considered a tort crime.
+In order to successfully prove any tort crime, there must be a strong showing of negligence.
+In terms of a medical malpractice claim, negligence provides that because of a doctor’s special skills and training, doctors owe their patients a certain specific duty of care that is not usually owed to any given person from another.
+By establishing a standard of care that is required based on a given patient’s case, and providing where a medical professional deviated from the applicable standard of care, a patient is given the means to prove where the negligence occurred.
+Ultimately a patient cannot prove negligence without a definitive standard of care in a given case.